Our customers are able to achieve monstrous scale and save up to 70% of their cost.Compare Pricing Now

 Fast-growing NoSQL database company raises funds to extend operations and bring new deployment flexibility to users of Amazon DynamoDB

-PALO ALTO, Calif. — September 11, 2019 — ScyllaDB, the real-time big data database company, today announced that it has received $25 million in funding to meet increasing demand for a highly scalable, highly performant NoSQL database.
+PALO ALTO, Calif. — September 11, 2019 — ScyllaDB, the monstrously fast and scalable NoSQL database company, today announced that it has received $25 million in funding to meet increasing demand for a highly scalable, highly performant NoSQL database.
 Already outstripping Apache Cassandra, ScyllaDB will use the new funds to offer a better, faster open source alternative to Amazon DynamoDB.

 Since launching in 2015, ScyllaDB has replaced Cassandra at hundreds of leading organizations, including Comcast, GE, Grab, IBM, Opera Software, Samsung and Starbucks.
 Expanding on that effort, ScyllaDB today launched an API that enables DynamoDB users to effortlessly migrate to ScyllaDB’s free open source database.